 2. Forecast: Cloudy, with a chance of disgruntled finance managers

-The finance function in growing organizations is changing – from what was once a basic operational mode (“keeping the books”), to a vital and import part of business support.
+The finance management function in growing organizations is changing – from what was once a basic operational mode (“keeping the books”), to a vital and import part of business support.
 Your company’s accountant or finance manager is on the ball and ready to grow as your business grows, but can no longer deliver fast and accurate financial reporting using legacy software, stand-alone accounting systems, or the notorious spreadsheet.
 Does your finance manager have complete visibility of all financial transactions across your organization?
 Can they gather and process financial data, and then generate reports with accurate data, in real-time?

 Are they able to clearly communicate financial information to external partners, such as vendors and your customers, on demand?
 If the answer is ‘no’ to any or all of these questions, your operational efficiency will drop dramatically – and there’s a price.
-Your finance manager and their team are first in line for onboarding an ERP solution in your organization, because more than likely, they’ll be substantial, if not your ‘heaviest’ ERP users.
+Your finance manager and their team are first in line for onboarding an ERP financial management solution in your organization, because more than likely, they’ll be substantial, if not your ‘heaviest’ ERP users.
 An ERP system with a financial module (standard and built-in), will give you a comprehensive set of tools to manage all the financial aspects of your business, while maintaining a high level of regulatory compliance.
 With a fully integrated ERP system, all of your business processes become visible and transparent.

 As a result, your finance team will automatically get regular financial updates from company-wide departments, reducing those time-consuming (and ancient) manual data entry tasks.
 Ledgers will be updated automatically for easier cross-organizational reporting, and finance managers will be able to manage multiple revenue recognition methods, billing and fixed assets, profit tracking, accounts payable, accounts receivable, risk management, and more.
 And an ERP finance module can process and report multi-company and multi-currency financial data, easily customizable to comply with tax regulations in your jurisdiction.